IshitaKurane09/MyFirstRepo/README.md

 # MyFirstRepo
-I am Ishita Kurane
+I am Ishita Kurane.
-This is my first Repository
+This is my first Repository.